nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.
 <hr>

-**Use case: Find TAs**
+**Use case: Find candidates in the system**

 **MSS**

-1. User requests to find TAs containing specific keyword(s)
+1. User requests to find candidates containing specific keyword(s)
-2. TAlent Assistant™ returns a list of TAs that contain one or more of the given keyword(s) in the specified attribute field
+2. TAlent Assistant™ returns a list of candidates that contain one or more of the given keyword(s) in the specified attribute field

    Use case ends.